 There are different terms used for lobsters when they are being marketed.
 These are a few terms and their meanings below:

 - New shell (soft shell)- they yield 10% less meat than a hard-shell lobster, they are not shipped because they are too fragile

 - Hard shell- large quantity and good quality meat.
 They are the industry standard for quality with a higher ratio of meat to shell

 - Culls- lobsters missing one claw- they are less expensive but still good quality meat

-- Grade A- highest grade given to those with hard shells.
-They have the most meat
+- Grade A- highest grade given to those with hard shells and they have the most meat

-- Grade B- Lobsters caught in the summer, shells are firm or medium hard.
-Meaning the molting process wasn’t very recent, but the shell is still forming.
+- Grade B- these are lobsters caught in the summer their shells are firm or medium hard.
+This means the molting process wasn’t very recent, but the shell is still forming.